flutterthemer/flutter_network_inspector/README.md

-Effortlessly monitor your app’s network calls with this simple and easy-to-use package for the http library!
+Effortlessly monitor your app’s network calls with this simple and easy-to-use package for the [http](https://pub.dev/packages/http)! library.

 ## Features